 Social Entrepreneurship with Infrastructure for Clean Water and Fish Processing Facilities in Madagascar

-Build-up of infrastructure for clean water and fish processing in the village of Ambohibola, Madagascar, supporting social start-up businesses with “Blended Finance” model.
+Build-up of infrastructure for clean water and fish processing in 7 villages in the South-West of Madagascar, supporting social start-up businesses with “Blended Finance” model.

 Local fisher communities organized in cooperatives

 Trunz Water System / Swiss Fresh Water

 Nexus Madagaskar GmbH

 The rural population in the Southwest of Madagascar does not have constant access to safe drinking water and sanitation facilities.
 In addition, climate change is making agriculture more difficult and forces inland people to move to coastal areas as fish becomes their single source of food and income.
 This increases the pressure on natural resources and causes social as well as economic challenges.
 Several attempts to address these individual problems have failed.

 NEXUS Madagascar equips fishing villages with access to safe drinking water, clean energy and cooling solutions for fisheries products.
 The project also organizes the fishers in cooperatives and helps them to sell their products profitably on the market.
 Fishermen will be able to fish higher quality and a greater variety of products in a sustainable way.
 Thanks to an integrated cold chain, improved knowledge and coordination, the fishermen are expected to benefit from higher market prices.
 The fishers’ cooperatives will also become co- owners of NEXUS Madagascar over time to strengthen their engagement for the long-term development of their eco-system.